benbuhr-avalara/TestNancyCore/README.md

 ### Getting Started

+First we need to restore the dependencies for .NET Core.
+Do that by entering the following command:

+    dotnet restore

-Run the following command to publish the app:
+Next, run the following command to publish the app:

     dotnet publish